 Both the Sherman Oaks and West Adams locations of Mizlala are available for delivery/takeout.
 The menus differ slightly - the West Adams outpost focuses on plates and proteins, while Sherman Oaks offers wraps and kebabs - but the through line here is an emphasis on well-made Mediterranean food.
 You can’t go wrong with anything involving their Moroccan chicken, and their hummus selection is one of the best in town.

-Much like Lucy Liu in the early 2000’s, Sage seems to do everything right - not only is their entire menu available for takeout and delivery (that includes baked mac and cheese and excellent jackfruit carnitas), but they’re also selling produce boxes from Sow A Heart Farms, which are filled with everything from Persian cucumbers to oranges to Tuscan kale.
-If you’re not in the mood to cook, they also have individual meals like lasagna and yellow dal soup prepped and ready to go.
-And they’re offering batches of their classic house margarita to-go.
+Much like Lucy Liu in the early 2000’s, Sage seems to do everything right - not only is their entire menu available for takeout and delivery (that includes baked mac and cheese and excellent jackfruit carnitas), but they’re also offering growlers of beer or kombucha, a full kid’s menu, and batches of their classic house margarita to-go.
 Available for takeout and delivery.

 Make no mistake - Shojin isn’t in the business of serving Impossible tuna sashimi.
 Instead, they’re taking all of the techniques of Japanese cooking, replacing fish with tofu, and stuffing zucchini blossoms with pumpkin, apricot, and tomato.
 And the end result is legitimately inventive vegan fare that everyone - from gold-star vegans to even the most carnivorous of us - should try.
-Their DTLA location is open from 4-8pm Tuesday-Friday (weekends 1-8pm) for pick-up and delivery.
-They also have DIY ramen kits, for either two or four people.
+Available for pick-up and delivery.

 Nothing against Impossible or Beyond, but sometimes, you just want a really good veggie burger - and Spoke has one of the best in LA.
 Why?
 Because their patties are made with mushrooms and beets, which add a real element of smokiness, and they top them with arugula, caramelized onions, and garlic aioli for even more flavor.
 And in our book, that’s better than a plant-based burger that still somehow bleeds (admit it - it’s kind of weird).
 Available for takeout and delivery.